 For an Individual or Family who needs international medical insurance coverage, you will find two different policy types.
 Short term for any type of international travel up to 6 month.
 The other policy is for longer travel, employee foreign assignments, international student coverage, expatriates and extended vacations.

-- Short-Term policy which is a full coverage medical policy available for a few days up to 6 months.
+- Short-Term policy – a full coverage medical policy available for a few days up to 6 months.
 Short-term policies offer guaranteed enrollment regardless of your current or past health status.